Codeinwp/handbook-of-money/pages/save-money.md

 What about the 4000$ in savings?
 Well, you can not put all your money in investment.
 You will need it when urgency happens: you are fired, a medical problem appears, and your phone has stopped working.

-If your savings are really big, then you can try to invest them.
+If your savings are really big, then you can try to invest them in stocks, index funds, etc.

 ### Saving